mhaberler/ESP32-OTA-Pull/README.md

 This example informs the library that Version 2.0.0 of the sketch has been posted at the specified location.
 Sketches running a version less than 2.0.0 will be updated.
 Newer sketches will not, unless downgrades are enabled.

-A more elaborate filter file might also constrain the update based on the "Board" name&mdash;by default the ARDUINO_BOARD symbol that is predefined based on which board type was selected at build&mdash;the "Device" name (the MAC address), and an optional user-specified "Config" string.
+A more elaborate filter file might also constrain the update based on the "Board" name&mdash;by default the OTA_PULL_BOARD symbol that is predefined based on which board type was selected at build&mdash;the "Device" name (the MAC address), and an optional user-specified "Config" string.
 In the example below, a device will be updated only if it was built with the specified board profile (ESP32_DEV), its MAC address and Config strings match exactly, and it is currently running a sketch with version less than 2.

 ```
 {